 The Impact of Reopening Inspections

-With federal and state governments establishing guidelines for reopening businesses, the Passenger Vessel Association (PVA) recommends that domestic passenger vessels regardless of service develop and implement written procedures and practices for when and how they will reopen and provide service.
+As restrictions or policies are being modified according to the number of cases per country, the Passenger Vessel Association (PVA) recommends that domestic passenger vessels regardless of service develop and implement written procedures and practices for when and how they will reopen and provide service.
 Their reopening guidelines can easily get businesses started as it practically talks about:

 - monitoring employee health;